 AB Reference, supra note 47 at paras 175–181.

-Ricki-Lee practices civil litigation and arbitration.
+Ricki-Lee practices civil litigation.
 Her main focus is on media law, constitutional law, administrative law, and complex contract, tort, and corporate governance and securities claims.
-In her media law ...
+In her media law practice, she has ...

 Isabelle Lam is an associate in the Commercial Litigation and Dispute Resolution Group in Calgary.
 She maintains a general commercial litigation practice, which includes conducting research for legal opinions, drafting, and ...